micmejia/bible-dump/AMPC/Ezekiel/Ezek 45.md

-Moreover, when you shall divide the land by apportioned _and_ assigned lots for inheritance, you shall set apart as an offering to the Lord a portion of the land to be used for holy purposes.
-The length shall be 25,000 _cubits_, and the breadth 20,000.
+Moreover, when you shall divide the land by apportioned and assigned lots for inheritance, you shall set apart as an offering to the Lord a portion of the land to be used for holy purposes.
+The length shall be 25,000 cubits, and the breadth 20,000.
 It shall be holy (set apart and consecrated to sacred use) in its every area.